jeanfredericplante/decrypt_the_sentence/README.md

 By default it generates with the 4 operands (+,-,*,/).
 You can change the operands in the main function.

+You can also copy a Collab jupyter [notebook](https://colab.research.google.com/drive/14Fl3wBSovtBK0PcrBGq6q0au12zPCUo6)

 ## Output
 Creates a pdf file
 ![Example pdf file](https://github.com/jeanfredericplante/decrypt_the_sentence/raw/master/break_code.jpg)